Shaheen2323/deadline-reminder/README.md

 # Deadline Reminder

 Deadline Reminder is a microservice that stores and retrieves deadlines.
 It can send deadline reminders, add new deadlines, update existing deadlines, or delete existing deadlines.
+It uses a JSON file ("deadlines.json") to store to and retrieve from.

 ## Content